danielsz/mmailer/README.md

 * `PROVIDER_PASSWORD`: Password for the provider.

 You can define multiple pairs of usernames and passwords for the predefined providers.

+### On-the-fly configuration

+Several configuration options can be changed dynamically, while the server is running.

+Those are:

+* `time_interval`: The number of seconds we want to wait between emails.
+This value is randomized, and represents thus the ceiling (maximum value).
+* `mail_interval`: How many emails we want to send before sleeping (see below).
+* `sleep_time`: How long we sleep when we reach the mail interval (see above).

+For usage instructions, type:

+    $ mmailer help config

 ## Real world examples